Mt Coot-tha precinct projects

 - installing a new information shelter.

-To facilitate the upgrade, the Summit Track has been temporarily closed during construction until mid-2019, weather and conditions permitting.
+To facilitate the upgrade, the Summit Track has been temporarily closed during construction until late July 2019, weather and conditions permitting.
 This is to ensure the safety of the community.
 Signage is in place to advise of the track closure.

 There may be other short-term disruptions to the access of the Hovea Trails and facilities in the area during construction.